Sysinfocus/simple-ui/README.md

 # Get [Free UI Templates](https://github.com/Sysinfocus/simple-ui-templates) built using Sysinfocus simple/ui library.

 ## THIS LIBRARY IS NOW - **FREE TO USE** - FOR ALL
-Use the latest version 0.0.2.1
+Use the version 0.0.2.1 and above for free access.

 ## Setup Instructions